Home » Blog » How to Lay Geocomposite: Tips and Techniques

 The thickness of a geocomposite drainage layer is application-specific rather than standardized.
 Proper engineering design should balance drainage performance, ground conditions, and structural loading to ensure reliable and durable drainage over the project’s service life.

-The thickness of a geocomposite drainage layer typically ranges from 4 mm to 10 mm, but it can vary depending on the design requirements of the project.
+The thickness of a geocomposite drainage layer typically ranges from 4 mm to 10 mm, depending on hydraulic performance requirements and applied loads.
+There is no universal standard thickness—selection must be based on project-specific conditions.

 What is the geocomposite drainage layer?